-The School of Health Professions became an independent academic unit by action of the University of Missouri Board of Curators on Dec.
+The School of Health Professions, now College of Health Sciences, became an independent academic unit by action of the University of Missouri Board of Curators on Dec.
 14, 2000.
 The school’s programs have a long and distinguished history, some dating back to the early 1900s, and have produced many well-respected and nationally recognized professionals.

-At the time of its establishment, the school consisted of five departments, including Clinical and Diagnostic Sciences; Health Psychology; Occupational Therapy; Physical Therapy; and Speech, Language and Hearing Sciences.
+At the time of its establishment, the school consisted of five programs: Occupational Therapy, Physical Therapy, Medical Technology, Radiologic Technology, and Respiratory Therapy.
 Addressing the increasing health care needs of Missouri and across the nation, the school has continued to grow in programs to prepare professionals in health care, public health and social work.

-As Missouri’s only state-supported school of health professions on a campus with an academic health center, we are uniquely positioned to educate highly qualified health care, public health and social work professionals.
-Students gain valuable experience through our school’s clinics and community outreach programs.
+As Missouri’s only state-supported college of health sciences on a campus with an academic health center, we are uniquely positioned to educate highly qualified health care, public health and social work professionals.
+Students gain valuable experience through our college’s clinics and community outreach programs.
 They also train at more than 800 fieldwork sites across the nation.

 In addition to becoming skilled practitioners, our graduates will assume leadership responsibilities as faculty, researchers, and administrators in their respective disciplines.
 Our commitment to improving the health and well-being of individuals and communities through teaching, research and service has never been stronger.